vlad-user/parallel-tempering/README.md

 * [Seaborn](https://seaborn.pydata.org/)

 ### Reproduction of results
-To reproduce the plots from the paper follow instruction at `reproduce_results` subdirectory.
+To reproduce the plots from the paper follow instruction at `paper_results` subdirectory.

 ## Examples